แก้ไข

 To specify columns that you want to read, you can provide an optional WITH clause within your OPENROWSET statement.

-• If there are CSV data files, to read all the columns, provide column names and their data types.
+• If there are CSV data files, provide column names and their data types to read all the columns.
 If you want a subset of columns, use ordinal numbers to pick the columns from the originating data files by ordinal.
-Columns will be bound by the ordinal designation.
+Columns are bound by the ordinal designation.

 • If there are Parquet data files, provide column names that match the column names in the originating data files.
-Columns will be bound by name.
+Columns are bound by name.

 SELECT * FROM